fpezzati/gwtjs/README.md

 > The real fix would be to either use a custom linker, or setup a callback that you'll call from GWT's onModuleLoad.

-Ok.
+Ok, that could be a way to explore.
 But what about my widget that I can't use?